loganwuu/snakegame/README.md

 # Snake Game

-##### A traditional snake game where the snake will get longer and score is added each time the user eats a dot
+##### A traditional snake game where the snake will get longer and score is counted each time the user eats a dot.

 #### By Logan Wu